DAGWorks-Inc/hamilton/README.md

 4. Write a simple script so that you can easily run things end to end.
 5. Join our [discord](https://discord.gg/wCqxqBqn73) community to chat/ask Qs/etc.

-For the backstory on Hamilton we invite you to watch ~9 minute lightning talk on it that we gave at the apply conference:
+For the backstory on Hamilton we invite you to watch a roughly-9 minute lightning talk on it that we gave at the apply conference:
 [video](https://www.youtube.com/watch?v=B5Zp_30Knoo), [slides](https://www.slideshare.net/StefanKrawczyk/hamilton-a-micro-framework-for-creating-dataframes).

 ## PyCharm Tips